wutianqin123/TrichiurusGenome/README.md

 4.2 Execute MAKER Run 1

 bash
-# Run MAKER using the generated control file.
-Adjust paths for -o (output) and -opt (ctl file directory).
 nohup python3 /home/tools/MAKER_multrun.py -g genome.fa -o /data/run1 -opt /data/ -p 30 1> /data/run1/maker_run1.log 2>&1 &
 The main output GFF file is /data/run1/all.gff.
 This is used for training in the next step.